A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Simulation studies

-By a full factorial design we thus obtained $2 \times 2 \times 2 \times 2 \times 3 = 48$ simulation conditions.
-We generated 200 Monte Carlo data sets for each condition and ran, on each data set, Gibbs sampler (\ref{eq::fc.x})-(\ref{eq::fc.kappa}) until convergence using 4 randomly initiated MCMC chains.
-The sampler was implemented in package \texttt{BayesPIM}, available in the Supplementary Material.
-Convergence was assumed to be given when the Gellman-Rubin convergence statistic $\hat{R}$ was below 1.1 for all model parameters and the effective sample size was at least 40 for each parameter (advice by \citet[p.287]{gelman_bayesian_2013}), while discarding half of all posterior draws as burn-in (warm-up).
-We evaluated convergence every 20,000 draws.
+We generated 200 Monte Carlo data sets for each of the 48 conditions and ran, on each data set, the \texttt{BayesPIM} Gibbs sampler (\ref{eq::fc.g})--(\ref{eq::fc.kappa}) until convergence using 4 randomly initialized MCMC chains.
+Convergence was assumed to be given when the Gelman-Rubin convergence statistic $\hat{R}$ was below 1.1 for all model parameters and the effective sample size was at least 40 for each parameter (advice by \citet[p.
+287]{gelman_bayesian_2013}), while discarding half of all posterior draws as burn-in (warm-up).
+We evaluated convergence every 20,000 draws, combining draws across chains.
+The MCMC sampler was interrupted if convergence was not achieved after $5 \times 10^5$ iterations per chain and non-converged runs were replaced by additional converged runs.
+An analysis of the non-converged runs is presented in the results section.